(701) 764-5646 ext.3

 A) In the bad photo above, the clumpy soil creates air pockets which will cause the roots to dry out and kill the trees.
 If we show up to a planting site and it look like this we will NOT be planting the trees!!!

-C) Till it again in the spring before we come out to plant the trees.
+C) Till it again in the spring when we come out to plant the trees.
 DO NOT plant a crop where the trees are going to be planted.
 It will compete for moisture with the trees.

 D) The ground should be worked 4” to 8” in depth.